Oliver: A color TV?

 - Gidget originally aired at the time the switch to color was still being mandated, so although the series was a color series to begin with, Sally Field filmed opening bumpers to promote the show in color (and to this day she still remembers filming those bumpers).

-- Although PBS didn't necessarily have impressive or extravagant budgets to speak of, from the get-go, the producers of Sesame Street insisted not only that the show be videotaped (to give it the look of a live broadcast), but also that it be in color, to take advantage of all of the (then) latest technology at their disposal to make the show as interesting, eye-catching, and alluring as possible.
+- Although PBS or NET didn't necessarily have impressive or extravagant budgets to speak of, from the get-go, the producers of Sesame Street insisted not only that the show be videotaped (to give it the look of a live broadcast), but also that it be in color, to take advantage of all of the (then) latest technology at their disposal to make the show as interesting, eye-catching, and alluring as possible.
 Its very first episode opens with an "In color" disclaimer.

 - During NBC coverage of the assassination of John F. Kennedy; there are a few instances where the studio footage from Dallas-Fort Worth affiliate WBAP-TV 5note is briefly seen in color early on in the coverage before the station switched to black and white to match both the filmed reports from the station as well as the network coverage (also in black and white).

 - From its 1977 debut onward, the Atari 2600 video game console featured a "TV Type" switch which was intended for players to change the game's visuals from the original color graphics to a monochrome high-contrast mode better suited for black & white TVs.
 Most early games have two such TV type modes, but the switch saw less usage as black & white TVs became less popular.
 By the mid-1980s, developers had largely stopped programming a black & white mode, though the switch remained on later 2600 models, and a handful of games use the "TV Type" switch for alternate game functionality or as a pause button.